Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Adversarial Attacks against DocVQA

-For patch attacks, the projection additionally enforces zeros outside the patch (equivalently achieved by applying a binary mask to the update).

-Since document images are typically quantized to discrete pixel levels, the resulting adversarial image is quantized after each iteration to preserve realistic values:

-This ensures that each iteration yields a perturbation consistent with the discrete image domain.
+Since document images are typically quantized to discrete pixel levels, the resulting image is quantized after each iteration to preserve realistic values: $ \vct \delta = \mathrm{Quantize}(\vct x + \vct \delta) - \vct x\,. $ This ensures that each iteration yields a perturbation consistent with the discrete image domain.
 In practice, variants of PGD such as momentum-accelerated PGD~\cite{dong2018boosting} or adaptive optimizers (e.g., Adam) may be used in place of the plain gradient step to improve convergence.

 \myparagraph{Loss design.} During initial experiments, we observed that the standard fine-tuning loss of Eq.~\eqref{eq:loss}, stops improving without achieving the desired target answers for all models considered.
 Therefore, we design a new loss function intended to amplify the contribution of target tokens and reduce the influence of tokens that compete most strongly with them.
 This approach significantly increases the success rate of attacks in those models where standard loss does not suffice for the attack to be successful.
+Let $\mathbf{y}^{\star} = (y_1, \dots, y_T)$ be the target sequence and $\vct z_t \in \mathbb{R}^{|\mathcal{V}|}$ the logit vector produced by the decoder at position $t$, calculated by conditioning the perturbed input $\vct x^\prime$ and the prompt (see \autoref{sec:docvqa}).
+Following the notation from the previous sections, we define the target logit token as $\vct z_t[y_t]$, and denote the highest logit among all tokens generated by the model at that position as $z_t^{\mathrm{top}}$: